-In partnership with the Texas Exes, Undergraduate Studies is seeking support for the creation of a Forty Acres Scholarship.
+In partnership with the Texas Exes, Undergraduate Studies supports students with the creation of several Forty Acres Scholarships.

-A Forty Acres Scholarship will attract a high-achieving, intellectually curious student who plans to explore academic options while on campus.
+The Forty Acres Scholarship attracts high-achieving, intellectually curious students who plan to explore academic options while on campus.

-The Cale McDowell Award for Innovation in Undergraduate Studies encourages research or innovation that improves The University of Texas at Austin core curriculum.
-The annual award is primarily for staff in the School of Undergraduate Studies, but any student, faculty, or staff member who demonstrates extraordinary effort or a strong individual commitment to improving the undergraduate experience at UT Austin may be nominated.
+The Cale McDowell Award for Innovation in Undergraduate Studies encourages research or innovation that improves The University of Texas at Austin’s core curriculum.
+The annual award is primarily for staff in the School of Undergraduate Studies, but any student, faculty, or staff member who demonstrates extraordinary effort or a strong individual commitment to improving the undergraduate experience at UT Austin may be nominated